How to Build a Lead Qualification Process

 Lead qualification involves evaluating a prospect to figure out whether they’re likely to buy your product or service.
 This ongoing process focuses on conversations with prospects and research about their organizations.

-- Is the problem big enough to justify their investment?
+• Is their problem significant enough to warrant investment?

-- Is the prospect ready to buy right now?
+• Is the prospect currently ready to make a purchase?

 “This means that for every new customer you get, there are four who were not persuaded to use your products or services,” according to Business News Daily.
 “That’s a lot of time and money lost, but smart lead qualification can minimize this concern.”